nuuuwan/news_lk3_data/README.md

 *2024-03-02 06:25:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194028) · `si`

-*Showers or thundershowers expected in Kalutara, Ratnapura, Nuwara Eliya, Galle, and Matara.
+Showers or thundershowers expected in Kalutara, Ratnapura, Nuwara Eliya, Galle, and Matara.
 Morning showers in East and South.
 Dry weather elsewhere.
 Strong winds in North Western Province and Hambantota.
-Meteorological Department advises caution.*
+Meteorological Department advises caution.

+🟩

 Showers or thundershowers will occur at several places in Kalutara, Ratnapura, Nuwara Eliya, Galle and Matara districts.